smalik631/MERN_kreative/README.md

 2. useState is a basic Hook for managing simple state transformation, and useReducer is an additional Hook for managing more complex state logic.

-# install package for lock state changes
+# install useReduce lagger package for lock state changes

+1. help to debug and find issue in state

+2. loading box and error resolve

+# Add react bootstrap

+1. install react bootstrap
+2. updating app.js

+# add footer

+1. dispaly to bottome because of bootstrap flex